LightBitsLabs/los-csi/docs/src/workload_deployment/helm/snapshot_and_clones_workload_helm.md

 Installation must be in reverse order of the deployment.

-After each uninstall we need to verify that all related resources were released before continue to next uninstall.
+After each uninstall we need to verify that all related resources were released before continue to the next uninstall.

 Uninstall `pvc-from-pvc`: